Panajachel, Guatemala

 When we asked people living in Panajachel about club and activities where newcomers can meet others, they responded:

 "There are group of people biking, playing pokers, theatre.
 Saturday mid day at the center of town big bbq where lots of expats goes.
-Lots of NGO offering volunteering plans," explained one expat living in Panajachel, Guatemala.
+Lots of NGO offering volunteering plans," wrote a member in Panajachel.

 "Expats in Panajachel often join clubs and activities such as the Panajachel English Club, which meets weekly to practice English and discuss current events.
 Other popular activities include yoga classes, book clubs, and hiking groups.
 Expats can also meet people by attending local festivals, visiting the local markets, or joining a volunteer organization.
-Additionally, many expats find it helpful to join online forums and Facebook groups dedicated to expats living in Panajachel," said one expat in Panajachel.
+Additionally, many expats find it helpful to join online forums and Facebook groups dedicated to expats living in Panajachel," commented one expat who made the move to Panajachel.

 What should I bring when moving to Panajachel?